And greetings to you, music lovers and thrill seekers.

 What makes you think that this is not over?

-I believe that the idea is that everyone must accept them and must agree to whatever terms that they want, meaning to believe that they are the same, to believe that um religiously um it is acceptable.
+I believe that the idea is that everyone must accept them and must agree to whatever terms that they want, meaning to believe that they are the same, to believe that religiously it is acceptable.

-Um everyone must accept their lifestyle.
+Everyone must accept their lifestyle.

 Yes.

-Religion, religion is that I don't believe that they will destroy religion.
+I don't believe that they will destroy religion.

-Well, you are describing political activists.
+But you are describing political activists.

-But you're describing people that want to go in and tear down institution after institution that uh might make them feel threatened or something.
+But you're describing people that want to go in and tear down institution after institution that might make them feel threatened or something.

 That's what political activists do.

-But you're saying they want the confrontation.
+You're saying they want the confrontation.

 That is precisely what they want.